-The engagement zone is tiny — almost immediate.
+The problem is that the clutch is very off/on.
 This means that at every launch, you’re at risk of stalling or doing an accidental burnout or wheelie.
 It’s very embarrassing.
-It happened to me a lot, and I’ve ridden a LOT of motorcycles!
-Suddenly it’s amateur hour again.
+It happened to me a lot, and I felt like I went back to being an amateur.

 And even if you don’t stall or do a wheelie, you can only launch slowly.
 A slow launch?
 What’s even the point of all that power?